francescomascellino/proj-html-vuejs/README.md

-# Avada Driving School website reproduction with Vua 3/Vite and SCSS
+# Avada Driving School website reproduction with Vu3 3/Vite and SCSS